Image-Analysis-Hub/DeProj/DeProjProperties.md

 % Get the junction graph (run the RunExample.m file first) g = dpr.junction_graph;

 % Display the junction graph.
 We use the graph builtin plot method.
+We just use a 2D plot.
 >> plot( g, ...
     'XData', g.Nodes.Centroid(:,1), ...
     'YData', g.Nodes.Centroid(:,2), ...